 Completed except Stone Circle (and Traverse Bay Road) and Ruston Road in Antrim County.
 3. The Hosmers were

-also present to say hello and hopes the Board will vote favorably on their request.
+also present to say hello and hopes the Board will LOOK favorably on their request.

 B. CONSENT AGENDA: Treasurer Report pulled for discussion.
 All other reports approved by consent.
 In the